 In fact, according to Data Targeting Solutions, the response rate for a direct mail campaign is 2.9 percent which is much higher than email, social media, and display ads.

 2. Send a Thank You Message

 You probably spend a great deal of time on new client acquisition, but how often do you nurture your relationships with past customers and clients?
-Thank you cards are the perfect way to show appreciation and stay in the forefront of their minds.
+Thank you cards are the perfect way to show appreciation and stay at the forefront of their minds.

-First, you'll need to determine the appropriate time and occasion for sending a thank you message.
+First, you’ll need to determine the appropriate time and occasion for sending a thank you message.
 It could be after the first sale, one year of working together, when they sign a contract, or when they spend a specific dollar amount.
-I like to send a thank you note after a big campaign or project has been completed.
-It's such a great way to end a campaign on a positive note.
+I like to send a thank-you note after a big campaign or project has been completed.
+It’s such a great way to end a campaign on a positive note.
 Figure out what time frame and occasion works best for your business model.

 Consider personalizing your message, as it can be more effective than a generalized “thanks for your business” greeting.